openflighthpc/retype-documentation/Retype_Documentation/RE/flight_desktop/securing_your_desktop.md

 ---
 order: 60
-label:
+label: Securing your graphical desktop session
-icon:
+icon: dot-fill
 ---

-## Securing your graphical desktop session

 As the VNC protocol does not natively provide support for security protocols such as SSL, you may wish to take steps to secure access to your VNC sessions.